ANTONIO MARIA COSTA

 Chairman of the Board of Editor, Journal of Policy Modelling(JPM)

-The most respected academic journal in applied economics, published by the most prestigious economics publisher: Elsevier Inc.
+The most respected academic journal in applied economics, modelling and quantitative analysis, published by the most prestigious economics publisher: Elsevier Inc.

 1990-1994 Visiting Professor at the Free University of Brussels (ULB, Belgium)